 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Stimulates Cl- secretion via the activation of hKCa3.1 (IK1) potassium channels and an apical Cl- conductance carried by the CFTR channel.
+DCEBIO is a stimulates Cl- secretion via the activation of hKCa3.1 (IK1) potassium channels and an apical Cl- conductance carried by the CFTR channel.
 More potent than its analog 1-EBIO (Cat.
 No. 1041).

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.